odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

 specific logging transport.

-Most logging libraries support `std***` out of the box, so that you can, at a higher level, collect those logs in a single place, without having to change 100 apps when you decide to switch to a new log collector (ie. SumoLogic, ELK, Graylog).
+Most logging libraries support `std***` out of the box, so that you can, at a higher level, collect those logs in a single place, without having to change a hundred apps when you decide to switch to a new log collector (ie. SumoLogic, ELK, Graylog).

 Make the app unaware of who's receiving the logs, it's the best way to centralize